itsaark/Swift-iOS-Projects/Stretchy Effect/README.md

 Stretchy Effect is a cool effect which can be used in lieu of tableView headerView.
 When the tableView is pulled down the headerView gets dragged and zoomed in.
 I have used the following libraries to complete this demo app

-  - Alamofire to make HTTP requets
+  - Alamofire to make HTTP requests
   - AlamofireImage to download images
   - SwiftyJSON to handle JSON data